 The handler to be called when the write operation completes.
 Copies will be made of the handler as required.
 The function signature of the handler must be:

-void handler( const asio::error_code& error, // Result of operation. std::size_t bytes_transferred // Number of bytes written. );
+void handler( const boost::system::error_code& error, // Result of operation. std::size_t bytes_transferred // Number of bytes written. );

 Regardless of whether the asynchronous operation completes immediately

 or not, the handler will not be invoked from within this function.

 Invocation of the handler will be performed in a manner equivalent